Installing and Configuring MariaDB

 Install and Set Up MariaDB

-In this section, we'll learn how to install, setup, secure, and configure the MariaDB relational database so that it works with the Apache2 web server and the PHP programming language.
+In this section, we'll learn how to install, setup, secure, and configure the MariaDB relational database.
+The goal it to make it work with the Apache2 web server and the PHP programming language.

 First, let's install MariaDB Community Server, and then log into the MariaDB shell under the MariaDB root account.